 The mission of the Entrepreneurship Club at Mississippi State University is to provide an environment for enterprising individuals to build a network that fosters entrepreneurial pursuits.
 We seek to help entrepreneurs grow their start-up companies, as well as to provide aspiring entrepreneurs with the right direction on the path to launch their ideas.

-Our goal is to raise awareness of entrepreneurship among the entire MSU student body by providing workshops, forums, and opportunities in order for them to learn about the skills necessary to launch a successful start-up organization, as well as to provide opportunities for students to gain valuable experience in supporting the E Club members’ current endeavors.
+Our goal is to raise awareness of entrepreneurship among the entire MSU student body by providing workshops, forums, and opportunities in order for them to learn about the skills necessary to launch a successful start-up organization, as well as to provide opportunities for students to gain valuable experience in supporting the E-Club members' current endeavors.

-With the support of the Entrepreneurship Center, the E Club acts as a liaison for the MSU faculty, the Entrepreneurship Center Advisory Board (ECAB), other advisors and mentors, and students interested in entrepreneurship.
+With the support of the Entrepreneurship Center, the E-Club acts as a liaison for the MSU faculty, the Entrepreneurship Center Advisory Board (ECAB), other advisors and mentors, and students interested in entrepreneurship.

-- Contact: Parker Stewart
+- Contact: Nate Baker

 - Email: email@example.com